Verlag: Lakeside Press / R. R. Donnelley & Sons

 Erstausgabe

 Hardcover.
 Zustand: Very Good.
 Zustand des Schutzumschlags: Good.
+First Edition.
 First edition.
 About Very good in good dust jacket.
 Loose binding, very light brown soiling of panels, bumping of corners/ends, top corners of pgs on 1st half of book slightly creased, dust jacket shows fading, light soiling, taping of slightly torn spine ends and line Tears on panel edges.

 Verlag: Rutgers University Press, New Brunswick, NJ, 1947